mitraman/eventful/manuscript/ch02-architecture.md

 ### Web Hooks and Pub-Sub
 Before diving into the three classic event-driven patterns of EN, ECS, and ES, there are two patterns that have been around for decades worth mentioning: 1) webhooks [^ch02-hooks] and 2) publish-subscribe [^ch02-pubsub]. *Webhooks* have been around since 2007.
 It was Jeff Lindsey who is credited with first using the term in his blog post "Web hooks to revolutionize the web" [^ch02-lindsey] where he writes: "Web hooks are essentially user defined callbacks made with HTTP POST."

+T> Web Hooks offer a quick way to use existing RESTful infrastructure to publish near real-time alerts to preconfigured subscribers.

 [^ch02-hooks]: <https://en.wikipedia.org/wiki/Webhook>
 [^ch02-pubsub]: <https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern>